 I was out with some friends over the weekend and an interesting conversation developed.

-One was exalting the virtues of his lovely German saloon, with leather interior, cruise control, faultless driving experience,etc. His friend was also exalting how cheap his “Far East” manufactured car cost was to buy and run, the low “upfront cost”, low cost for spare parts, servicing, etc.
+One friend was exalting the virtues of his lovely German saloon with leather interior, cruise control, faultless driving experience,etc. Another friend was championing how cheap his “Far East” manufactured car cost was “to buy and run”, the low cost for spare parts, servicing, etc.

 Although the conversation was about cars – the two friends were coming from opposite ends of the scale in terms of car needs and wants.
 Kind of similar to comparing apples & pears.

 This set me thinking about our clients; “Transactional” and “Value-add”.

 Although there have been some major macro-political shocks in recent months; the key UK economic indicators have remained pretty stable, with strong growth reported across many sectors of our economy.
 As a result many companies are looking to grow and a clear barometer of this is the tightening of the labour markets as job vacancies increase and unemployment drops.
 Most of our sectors that we service are now “candidate short” markets.